What is Aging Well News About?

 I am so happy that you are interested in finding out more about the newsletter.
 Welcome!

-The Aging Well newsletter proposes that additional factors and circumstances play a role and must be considered.
+The newsletter proposes that additional factors and circumstances play are relevant.
 Factors such as underlying beliefs and perceptions that impact choices and decisions.
 Situations such as taking care of a loved one or experiencing chronic disease.

-In the Aging Well Newsletter, we take what is known a step further.
-You will be asked to look into your willingness to change unhelpful beliefs and habits, to accept what is now normal, and to manage the various practical issues that can and do arise.
+In Aging Well News, we take what is known a step further.
+I ask you to look into your willingness to change unhelpful beliefs and habits, to accept what is now normal, and to manage the various practical issues that arise.

 More about Me

-I am an 83-year-old woman who lives in a cozy little apartment Northern California with her two rescue cats, Bailey and Bella.
-I have a PH.D. in Psychology and am a licensed mental health professional with years of experience.
-When my husband of 60 years was diagnosed with dementia, the search began to figure out how older people could deal with challenging circumstances and still aged well.
+I am an 83-year-old woman who lives in a cozy apartment in Northern California with her two rescue cats, Bailey and Bella.
+I have a Ph.D. in Psychology and am a licensed mental health professional with years of experience.
+When my husband of 60 years was diagnosed with dementia, I began researching how older people could deal with challenging circumstances and still age well.

 We raised two children and two grandsons, moved across the country, and made a good life for ourselves – we were a team during our marriage.
 Then I was his primary care provider until he moved into a memory care facility.
 While there, he contracted COVID-19 and died.

-During that time and now, I must dig deep within myself and make changes as I continue to age well - on my own.
+During that time and now, I dig deep within myself and make changes as I age well - on my own.

-I decided to share my journey and help others age well – no matter what. in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.
-The newsletter is a supplement to the book.
+I decided to share my journey and help others age well – no matter what in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.
+This newsletter is a supplement to the book.

 You won’t have to worry about missing anything.
-If you subscribe to the free newsletter, every new edition goes directly to your inbox.
+Every new edition goes directly to your inbox, when you subscribe to the free newsletter.

 While the newsletter will always be free, there may be a paid subscription in the future with additional features.
 All proceeds will go to the Alzheimer’s Association.